-CHCF's Health Innovation Fund invests in CareInSync's mobile platform that enables care teams to collaborate on plans for patients transitioning between settings.
+CHCF's Health Innovation Fund invested in CareInSync's mobile platform which enables care teams to collaborate on plans for patients transitioning between settings.

 This multimedia presentation shows how leaders from five California public hospital systems traveled the country to learn how to apply the Lean management model to improve patient care.

 This Health Affairs article describes how CHCF-funded improvement projects have helped pave the way for California public hospitals to get ready for health care reform.

 Trends in end-of-life care show that not only does the care given vary widely from region to region and hospital to hospital, but also patients often don't get the care they prefer.
 What can be done?

 LifeWave Biomedical is an e-health medical device company developing a non-invasive sensing technology for prenatal and neonatal monitoring in clinical and remote settings.

 This network offers interpretation services to patients and providers at eligible public hospitals in California.
 Trained health care interpreters operate in 16 languages through an automated video/voice call center.

 California's acute care hospitals experienced capacity changes between 2001 and 2010.
 Most have adjusted to economic stresses, and many have improved their financial status.

 Cesarean delivery rates in California rose by 50% between 1998 and 2008.
 But new data on health risks, geographic variation, and costs support a movement to curb unnecessary C-sections.